dazai456/Mean_Variance_Std_calc/README.md

 - Converts the list into a 3x3 Numpy array.
 - Calculates the required statistical measures.
 - Returns the results in a dictionary format.

+## Acknowledgments
+- freeCodeCamp for providing the project.